01 of 07

 - Gas supply or control problems

 - Make sure water heater is not being overtaxed by hot water supply demands.
 The water heater should have 75% of its capacity as hot water (e.g., a 40 gallon WH should be used for a demand of 30 gallons).
-To determine required capacity... see Calculating Fixture Flow Rates.
+To determine required capacity see Calculating...
+Fixture Flow Rates.

 - Undo cold water inlet and pipe nipple and remove dip tube.
 Check condition and replace if required.

 - Check for crossed connection by turning off water supply to water heater.
 Open a hot water faucet.
-If there is water flow, then their is a crossed connection somewhere.
+If there is water flow, then there is a crossed connection somewhere.
 Check for a hot water line connected to a cold water connection on the water heater or appliances such as washer, dishwasher, faucet or shower valves.

-- Check for proper flame from burner.
+- Check for proper flame from the burner.
 A natural gas flame should be a bright blue with the tip of the flame having just a tinge of yellow.
 A propane flame should have a bluish green flame with a tinge of yellow at the tip.

 Continue to 4 of 7 below.

 - Sacrificial anode rod is failing (anode rods dissolve slowly to prevent rusting in the tank)